Alien-C00de/Web-Matrix-UI/README.md

-# Web Kundli - Unveil the Secrets of the Website!
+# Web Matrix UI - Unveil the Secrets of the Website!

 ### Unveil the Secrets of Your Website: Secure, Analyze, Optimize.
-- Web Kundli is a comprehensive tool designed to uncover details about a website.
+- Web Matrix UI is a comprehensive tool and web application designed to uncover details about a website and provide users with a secure login experience.

+- Users can now sign up and create accounts to access the platform.

+- The web interface supports Dark & Light mode reports, offering a modern and user-friendly dashboard.

-- The main idea is straightforward: provide URL to the tool, and it will collect, organize, and display a wide range of open data for you to explore.
+- The main idea is straightforward: provide a URL to the tool, and it will collect, organize, and display a wide range of open data for exploration.

-- This data helps identify potential vulnerabilities in the website and help optimizing its configurations.
+- This data helps identify potential vulnerabilities in the website and optimize configurations.
 Further fine-tuning reduces the website’s potential risks.

 ## Features
-- This Tool is developed in **Python programming**.
+- Developed in **Python programming**.

-- Developed using **asynchronous programming**, allowing modules to run in parallel and achieve faster results.
+- Built with **asynchronous programming**, allowing modules to run in parallel for faster results.

-- The **NMAP scan feature** is also available.
-Reports can be generated with or without the NMAP scan.
+- Includes an **NMAP scan feature** — reports can be generated with or without the NMAP scan.

-- Based on the output of each module, it calculates the percentage for that module and then calculate the overall performance across all modules.
-This data is used to **display Website Health**.
+- Based on the output of each module, it calculates a percentage score for each module and an overall performance score.
+This is used to **display Website Health**.

+- Now available as a **web application with authentication** (sign up & login).

+- Supports **Dark & Light mode reports** for better accessibility and user experience.

-- At present, the HTML report dashboard **supports 30 modules**.
-More features will be added soon!
+- Currently, the HTML report **dashboard supports 30 modules**, with more features coming soon!

   `1.
 SSL certificates`
   `2.
 DNS Records`